danmbrown/city-of-whispers/Moves - October Backup.md

 If you’re already in a dangerous situation, or have been noticed by a threat, instead Take a Big Risk.

+- **12+** You may either clear 1 Heat or avoid a dangerous situation
-- **10+** The situation passes but pick one.
+- **10+** The situation passes, but it costs you.
+The Magistrate will tell you what.
-- **7 - 9** The situation passes but pick two, OR get swept up and take +1 forward to Take a Big Risk.
+- **7 - 9** Mark Heat to let the situation pass uneventfully, or get swept up and take +1 forward to Take a Big Risk.

-* It took a while for things to die down; ask the Magistrate what you missed
-* From your hiding place you saw something that challenged one of your beliefs; ask the Magistrate what it was and mark the belief
-* Your faction stepped in to provide cover; ask the Magistrate what you owe them

 ### Get Your Bearings
-When you take a moment to determine where you are or the right direction to go in,  the Magistrate will answer one Question you ask, then roll +Environs.
-If have a connection to the neighborhood, you may ask a second question.

-- **10+** Your assessment was correct.
-Take +1 forward on **Transit** or **Steer Clear**.
+When you take a moment to determine where you are or the right direction to go in, you may ask one Question.
+If you pick a Reaction or have a connection to the neighborhood, you may ask a second question.
+If you use anything you learn you may take +1 to either **Transit** or **Steer Clear**.
-- **7 - 9** Pick one: took you extra time to find your way, or you needed to ask for directions, or your assessment wasn't exactly right.
-Ask the Magistrate what the consequences are.

 #### Questions
 - Where is the best place to hide?